We've got your Failed Dental Procedure Claim covered

-The person who you would normally claim against in this instance would be the performing dentist, as they were the ones who were responsible for the procedure.
-Dental care can prove costly, so if you feel that they have been negligent towards you either before, during or after treatment, it is worth finding out if there is anything we can pursue for you.
+Dental care can prove costly, so if you feel that you have experienced dental negligence either before, during or after treatment, it is worth finding out if there is anything we can pursue for you.

 Possible claim types may include:

 - A filling that has been carried out incorrectly

 - Any change in the sensitivity of your teeth